Tour de France 2023 standings and latest results

 The white jersey is reserved for the best young rider.
 Given the cut-off age is 26, and Pogacar is only 24, it would not be surprising if the man who has won the past three won the next two too.

-Select the ‘clock’ tab to see the current standings in this year’s Tour de France:
+Select the ‘stopwatch’ tab to see the current standings in this year’s Tour de France:

 Join our commenting forum